JosephRyanPeterson/SPacker/README.md

 # SpherePacker
-Pack a set of spheres into an object
+Pack a set of spheres into an object.